INTRODUCTION

-So what is it and why do I need one?
+So what is it, and why do I need one?

 The SONOTRIM is a high-quality electret microphone whose low profile and broad range of accessories make it ideal for "body" or "stashed" placement.
-It readily interfaces with all popular wireless systems, or it may be battery-powered.
+It readily interfaces with all popular wireless systems, or it can be battery-powered.
 It is distinguished from "look-alikes" by its more "open" sound, thanks to a special transducer of a broadband, low-distortion, low-noise design.
-A hint of high-frequency emphasis improves speech intelligibility and helps to offset the inevitable compromises in placement.
+A hint of high-frequency emphasis improves speech intelligibility and helps to offset the inevitable compromises when positioning a lavalier.
+The SONOTRIM is small enough to be exposed where a larger microphone would have to be hidden, eliminating the risk of clothing rustle and muffled sound.
+In these important respects the SONOTRIM is indispensable to the working sound mixer or recordist.

-Why does it look like a Tram but not sound like one?
+Why does it look like a "Tram" but not sound like one?

 How is it powered?